Indiana Amish: 2024 Guide (29 Communities)

 Full-time farming is not common in this settlement.
 Rather, Elkhart-LaGrange is highly oriented towards factory work.
 The majority of Amish household heads here find employment in the local recreational vehicle industry.

 Many RV companies are headquartered in the area, and employ heavily-Amish workforces.
-In recent years, due to economic difficulty and high fuel prices, the RV industry has struggled.
-The many layoffs occurring in the industry have forced some Amish to shift into small business.
+At times, due to economic difficulty and high fuel prices, the RV industry has struggled.
+Periodic layoffs occurring in the industry have forced some Amish to shift into small business.
+Still, RV work remains the primary way of making a living for Amish men in this community.

 Nappanee Amish Community